JonathanVidmar/BLEPublicTransport/USE CASES.md

 ### Improvements to previous use cases as brought up by the first round of usability testing
 * Use case 8 is modified to using a notification instead of a separate screen.
 When the notification is clicked the gates are opened if validation is successful.
+* In use case 6-7 the user receives feedback in form of vibration when the gate is opened.
+* Extend nearby list by adding funtionality to make navigation to object easier.
+* Nearby list less detailed.
+* Look into lock screen notifications.
+* Add alert before performing buy action.

 ## Iteration Five